Question answering

-Question answering (QA) is a computer science discipline within the fields of information retrieval and natural language processing (NLP), which is concerned with building systems that automatically answer questions posed by humans in a natural language.
+Question answering (QA) is a computer science discipline within the fields of information retrieval and natural language processing (NLP) that is concerned with building systems that automatically answer questions that are posed by humans in a natural language.

 Overview

-A question answering implementation, usually a computer program, may construct its answers by querying a structured database of knowledge or information, usually a knowledge base.
-More commonly, question answering systems can pull answers from an unstructured collection of natural language documents.
+A question-answering implementation, usually a computer program, may construct its answers by querying a structured database of knowledge or information, usually a knowledge base.
+More commonly, question-answering systems can pull answers from an unstructured collection of natural language documents.

 Some examples of natural language document collections used for question answering systems include: